 News Gothic (14 styles) — Not terribly distinct from Franklin Gothic at first glance, this one was created in 1908 and used for the seminal opening crawl and alien language subtitles in Star Wars.
 Available in standard, condensed, and extra condensed widths, each with a matching bold and italic.

 So there you have it, Helvetica haters.
 Or lovers.
 Either way, you’ve now got some fallbacks to turn to when every reflex in your body screams GIVE ME HELVETICA!

-Download our Type Trends Report for insights into what’s hot and what’s not in the world of typography.
+Interested in what’s hot and what’s not in the world of typography?
+Download our Type Trends Report.
 Fill the form below to obtain the guide: